(Return to jewelry glossary index)

 The most lustrous of all pearls, they have historically been grown in Japan,

-though China is now producing quality pearls of this type in sizes below 8mm
+though China is now producing them in sizes below 8mm

 (at considerably lower cost).